CREATING THE FUTURE – BREEDING THE ORGANIC CHICKEN WITH FUTURE

 - As a matter of principle the male chicks are raised.

-- No use of in-egg sex determination or genome editing techniques are not permitted.
+- In-egg sex determination and genome editing techniques are not permitted.

 - Preventative antibiotics are not used.
 There is also no use of synthetic means to increase fertility or performance.